How to make contributing to Meta more enjoyable?

 they’ll edit my sarcy gif fast enough though …

-I was thinking about following the Discourse Support Training Program … set up a sandbox, tried to install locally too, asking questions, trying to be helpful … this has just sucked out all the enthusiasm I’ve got.
+I was thinking about following the Discourse Community Support Program … set up a sandbox, tried to install locally too, asking questions, trying to be helpful … this has just sucked out all the enthusiasm I’ve got.

 oprah winfrey GIF